katzueno/cdk-concretecms/README.md

 It is also important to cleanup the code and update cdk packages afterwards.

 ### Initial setup on your AWS account

+These actions are only require to do once per AWS account.

 If you've never run CDK on your AWS account, you must run cdk bootsgrap command.